'This is different': Why internet backbone services are cutting off Russia – KION546

 An unprecedented decision

-Lumen, headquartered in Los Angeles, cited similar reasoning for its decision, which came a few days after Cogent’s.
+Lumen, headquartered in Monroe, Louisiana, cited similar reasoning for its decision, which came a few days after Cogent’s.

 “We decided to disconnect the network due to increased security risk inside Russia,” Mark Molzen, the company’s global issues director, said in an email.
 “We have not yet experienced network disruptions but given the increasingly uncertain environment and the heightened risk of state action, we took this move to ensure the security of our and our customers’ networks, as well as the ongoing integrity of the global Internet.”

-Note: Correction: A previous version of this story misstated the location of Lumen Technologies’ headquarters.
-The company is headquartered in Monroe, Louisiana.